Consensys/linea-monorepo/contracts/README.md

 # This will deploy the Linea Rollup that is currently deployed on Mainnet - the current version is the LineaRollupV5.
 # Some end to end tests will test future upgrades to validate the stack remains functional.

-# Note: By default a test/placeholder verifier contract is used `IntegrationTestTrueVerifier`
+# Note: By default a test/placeholder verifier contract is used `IntegrationTestTrueVerifier` if you wish to use a proper verifier, adjust the
+# PLONKVERIFIER_NAME=IntegrationTestTrueVerifier in the make command to be something like PLONKVERIFIER_NAME=PlonkVerifierForDataAggregation .

+# Be sure to check the parameter values in the Makefile before executing the command.

 make deploy-linea-rollup

-#PLACEHOLDER FOR THE TOKENBRIDGE DEPLOYMENTS
+make deploy-token-bridge-l1
 ```

 **Deploying the L2 contracts**